landinfotech/mycivitas/readme_user.md

 ### Restoring databases via pgAdmin
 1. Open pgAdmin
 2. Create a user on your local postgreSQL named 'civitas_user'
+3. Create a user on your local postgreSQL named 'django_user'
-3. Create a database named `civitas`
+4. Create a database named `civitas`
-4. Open the pgAdmin Query Tool in the civitas database and execute the following script 'CREATE EXTENSION postgis;'
+5. Open the pgAdmin Query Tool in the civitas database and execute the following script 'CREATE EXTENSION postgis;'
+6. Open the pgAdmin Query Tool in the django database and execute the following script 'CREATE EXTENSION postgis;
-5. Right click on the datbase and in the dropdown select `Restore`.
+7. Right click on the datbase and in the dropdown select `Restore`.
 The format is `Custom or tar`.
 Click on the folder icon of `Filename` field to upload the file called **`civitas_bc`** _(Note that we need to distribute only a 'template database' without infrastructure data included)_
-7. Create a database named `django`.
+8. Create a database named `django`.
 Right click on the datbase and in the dropdown select `Restore`.
 The format is `Custom or tar`.
 Click on the folder icon of `Filename` field to upload the file called `django_bc`
 *If pgAdmin fails to restore the databases please see steps below*

 ### Restoring databases via command prompt